PageDAO/PageDAO-DocSite/docs/faq.md

 # FAQ

+## How to bridge your $PAGE tokens

+See <a href="./bridge">Bridging Guide</a> for more information

+## How to create a new crypto wallet for the Cosmos ecosystem?

+- ### Step 1.
+Download the Keplr Wallet extension and install

+- ### Step 2.
+Create your account and secure your mnemonic phrase

+- ### Step 3.
+Connect to governance on DAODAO or trading on Osmosis

 ## How to create a new crypto wallet with Metamask?

 - ### Step 1: Download and install the app add-on